Poll: Biden Expands Lead; A Third Of Country Says It Won't Get Vaccinated

 The Trump campaign has highlighted similar findings in other surveys, but reelections are about the incumbent president, and the voters who oppose Trump are highly motivated to cast their ballots.

-One of the goals of the Democratic National Convention, which begins next week, might be try to drum up more enthusiasm for the ticket, now consisting of Biden and California Sen. Kamala Harris, whom Biden picked to be his running mate this week.
+One of the goals of the Democratic National Convention, which begins next week, might be try to drum up more enthusiasm for the ticket, now consisting of Biden and California Sen. Kamala Harris, whom Biden picked to be his running mate this week after this poll was taken.

 "The pick of Harris and the Democratic convention could change that," said Lee Miringoff, director of the Marist College Institute for Public Opinion, which conducted the poll.
-"Certainly one of the goals of the Democratic convention should be to close this enthusiasm gap for the ticket."
+"Certainly, one of the goals of the Democratic convention should be to close this enthusiasm gap for the ticket."

 Mailing it in

-Note: A previous version of this story incorrectly said that only 22% of potential Joe Biden voters cited support for him as their motivation, as opposed to voting against President Trump.
-In fact, it is 22% of would-be Trump voters who are motivated to vote against Biden.